 Set Your Channel Availability to Accept Work

-Depending on the type of Channel(s) implemented in your company, you will have relevant Channel controls that determine your availability to accept work for each Channel.
+Depending on the type of Channels (e.g., chat, SMS, voice, social messaging) implemented in your company, you will have relevant controls that determine your availability to receive and accept work from each Channel.

 Understanding Channel availability controls

 You can select which Channels you want to set yourself as Available to receive incoming requests.
 The icon turns green, signifying you are Available on the Channel you selected.

 If the focus of the day for you is to handle Customers contacting you via your Messaging Channels (i.e., Chat, SMS, and Facebook Messenger), you'll click on the Message button and nothing else.
 Then if (and when) you're ready to take on all three channels, click on all of them.
 Depending on what you choose, Gladly will automatically serve the next most urgent Customer based on the Channels you've set yourself as Available on (more on this in Channel Priority).

 Numbers inside the green bubbles